Meet Our Friendly Staff

 of Arts in mass communications.
 Diane currently resides in historical Avondale, Alabama .
 She likes going to the movies and concerts.

-Amber McGuire works full-time at Rheumatology Care Center as one of Dr. Perkins’s certified medical assistants.
+Amber works full-time at Rheumatology Care Center as Dr. Kelmenson’s certified medical assistant.
 Amber joined RCC in July 2015.
 She has been in the healthcare field since 2009 in primary care and understands the patient experience from the front office to the back office.

 Amber grew up in Brookwood, Alabama and graduated from Shelton State Community College with an associate degree in medical records.
 In 2015, she received her CMA license through Auburn University.